shaz-ahammed/airport-app-backend/CONTRIBUTING.md

 ## Steps to run Makefile

-- run command `make` in the terminal to run all the commands in sequence listed in the `Makefile`
+- run command `make all` in the terminal to clean, test and build in sequence.
 - When editing the `Makefile` ensure to have appropriate indentation.